TretasPt/RedditViewer/README.md

 Support for saving json data and formated data to files.

 No suport for non text based posts yet.
-No support for comments either.
 Command line only(for now).
-~~No support for extracting more than 25 posts **yet**.~~
-~~No support to save to an external file **yet**.~~
 #
 ## TODO

 - fix the word count function;
-- fix the extra whitespace on t1 kind posts(comments) -> they are not currently being printed, but the space that separetes them is;
 - find out what is a post of kind t2.(t1=comment,t3=textpost);
 - search limitations to the ammount of posts one can fetch from reddit;
 - add an (optional) GUI.